-All formal interviews will have a panel of at least two people chaired by the Head Teacher/Bursar or another designated senior member of staff.
+All formal interviews will have a panel of at least two people chaired by the Headmaster/Bursar/HR Manager or another designated senior member of staff.
 At least one person on the appointment panel will have undertaken safer recruitment training.
-The Chair of Governors should chair the panel for the Head Teacher's/Bursar's appointment.
+The Chair of Governors should chair the panel for the Bursar's/Headmaster's appointment.
 The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should withdraw from the panel.

 Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel.

-The interview will be conducted in person and the areas which it will explore will include suitability to work with children including, where appropriate, any discussion of information shared by a candidate in their self-declaration form.
-In exceptional circumstances, interviews may be conducted via Zoom.
+The interview will be conducted in person and the areas which it will explore will include suitability to work with children.